iamtrask/Team-Map/README.md

 # OpenMined Team Members Map

-Demo coming shortly.
+Check it out here - [MAP!](https://openmined.github.io/Team-Map/)

-If you would like to be included on this map, please complete the [New Contributors Survey](https://goo.gl/forms/86y61YQx6bIAI8TF3) (if you haven't already).
+If you would like to be included on this map, please complete the [New Contributors Survey](https://goo.gl/forms/86y61YQx6bIAI8TF3).

 If you would like any of your window's information to be changed, please submit an issue detailing said changes.